-From here I am going to do a dumbbell row but I am going to change the leg and I am going to rest my hand on my leg.
-Now I am doing a row, nice flat back, and a little bit of shoulder rotation.
+From here, I am going to do a dumbbell row, but I am going to change the leg, and I am going to rest my hand on my leg.
+I am doing a row, a nice flat back, and a slight shoulder rotation.

 Single DB row

 #5 – Push Up One Hand on Dumbbell

 I am doing ten reps of uneven push-ups with one hand on a dumbbell.
 Keep those elbows nice and tight to your side.
 If you need to drop to your knees, that’s fine.